Comparing Skein and Quantum Group Representations and Their Application to Asymptotic Faithfulness: Abstract

 \section{Abstract}

-We generalize the asymptotic faithfulness of the skein quantum $SU(2)$ representations of mapping class groups of orientable closed surfaces to skein quantum $SU(3)$.
-Skein quantum representations of mapping class groups are different from the Reshetikhin-Turaev ones from quantum groups or geometric quantization because they correspond to different modular tensor categories.
+We make two related observations in this paper.
+First the representations of mapping class groups from the Ising TQFT and its quantum group counterpart $SU(2)_2$ are neither equivalent as representations nor Galois conjugate to each other.
+Hence mapping class group representations obtained from quantum skein theory are fundamentally distinct from those obtained from quantum group Reshetikhin-Turaev or geometric quantization constructions.
+Then we generalize the asymptotic faithfulness of the skein quantum $SU(2)$ representations of mapping class groups of orientable closed surfaces to skein quantum $SU(3)$.
 We conjecture asymptotic faithfulness holds for skein quantum $G$ representations when $G$ is a simply-connected simple Lie group.
 The difficulty for such a generalization lies in the lack of an explicit description of the fusion spaces with multiplicities to define an appropriate complexity of state vectors.